Jako-K/readability_project/README.md

 <br>
 <br>

-The estimated score from all 5 models was 0.533 and Kaggle submission gave 0.524, which is surprisingly close.
+The estimated score from all 5 models was 0.533 and the Kaggle submission gave 0.524 which is surprisingly close.
 The best public score I have obtained is 0.505.

 <details>
 <summary><b><u>PRESS THIS TO SEE THE CODE</u></b></summary>